 The Hungerford mansion would initially be marked for razing along with the Herring Mansion to make way for a modern motel, The Carriage House Inn, by Joseph J. Capone after working out a deal for the properties that involved the former Watertown High School on Sterling Street.

 The Watertown Daily Times would report on May 18, 1959, of one of the rare occasions where preservation prevailed—

 The mansion, original residence of Orville Hungerford, first president of the Watertown & Rome Railroad company, which brought the first railroad train into Watertown, has been purchased from Mr. Capone by John R. Burns, 119 Ten Eyck Street, real estate owner and builder.

 Mr. Burns has purchased a large lot from David F. Lane at 311-315 Flower Avenue West and will transfer the Hungerford mansion to it.

 “I propose to keep the mansion as it is now, except to install modern plumbing, lighting and heating in it, but not to retain the wing at the south or Mullin Street side of the house,” said Mr. Burns.
 “I shall even have a circular walk and drive and flower garden in front as now,” Mr. Burns Added.

-That summer, the razing of two of the historic mansions of Washington Street commenced, one, the former Herring Mansion, U.S.O. and American Legion, would be gone forever while the other, the Hungerford Mansion, would be re-erected on West Flower Ave where it’s been ever since.
-Photos, 25 in all, from the last time the Hungerford Mansion was last on the market several years ago can be found on Zillow’s website by clicking here.
+That summer, the razing of two of the historic mansions of Washington Street commenced, one, the former Herring Mansion, U.S.O., and American Legion, would be gone forever while the other, the Hungerford Mansion, would be re-erected on West Flower Ave where it’s been ever since.